cempassi/neovim-nightly/README.md

 ## Setup

-Pull and run make build to build, and make run to the image.
+Pull and run `make build` to build, and `make run` to run the image.